extratone/drafts/README.md

 - [Tilde](https://tilde.town/~extratone/drafts/autocompletes/)
 - [WTF](https://davidblue.wtf/drafts/D7135FD0-C2C5-4AB4-B0DD-DAAE7E70BA64.html)

-This is a collection of my personal “[Autocomplete Suggestions](https://docs.getdrafts.com/docs/editor/autocomplete)” (identical to what [TextExpander](https://apps.apple.com/us/app/textexpander-keyboard/id1075927186) calls “snippets”) for Drafts, and they *are* installable, if you’d like.
+This is a collection of my personal "[Autocomplete Suggestions](https://docs.getdrafts.com/docs/editor/autocomplete)" (identical to what [TextExpander](https://apps.apple.com/us/app/textexpander-keyboard/id1075927186) calls "snippets") for Drafts, and they *are* installable, if you’d like.

 *Definitely read [Tim Nahumck’s work on this feature](https://nahumck.me/drafts-29-autocomplete/) if you’re curious about it.*

 #### Install
 The hyperlinks on the expansion triggers will take you a corresponding plain text file containing the installation URL (which is, of course, the entire contents of each, encoded in a string.)
-Copy the full text of the URL, paste it in your web browser, and tap/click “Go” (or your equivalent)/key `RETURN` or `ENTER`.
+Copy the full text of the URL, paste it in your web browser, and tap/click "Go" (or your equivalent)/key `RETURN` or `ENTER`.
 Regardless of platform, you should receive a prompt asking if you’d like to open it in Drafts.

 Here’s a wee [demo video](https://user-images.githubusercontent.com/43663476/159810974-fa1531df-c0a5-4f1b-82f8-3fe11e31f36d.MOV):